 As Karl gradually retired, his nephew Roni continued running the Christmas tree farm with an equal passion and warmth for his customers.
 Roni had worked with the Christmas trees since he was a child and continued managing the business for many years until he sadly passed away in 2012.

-Fast forward 76 years from it’s embryonic beginning and Misa Christmas Tree Farm has evolved into an Auckland institution that many of you already know.
-It's not just a place to buy Christmas trees, it's a place to reminisce, remember Christmases gone by, share memories with your children, and maintain some sense of tradition.
+Fast forward to today and Misa Christmas Tree Farm has evolved into an Auckland institution that many of you already know.
+It's not just a place to buy Christmas trees, it's a place to reminisce, remember Christmases gone by, share memories with your children, and maintain a tradition.
 A third and fourth generation of Misa children work here now.
 All in all it's a very special place and every Christmas we open our gates and our family invites old and new friends to come and join us and become part of our tradition.

 Misa Christmas Tree Farm is located less than ten minutes from Auckland's CBD, so are just around the corner from many people in Auckland including the following areas: